SO9010/Contact-Sheet-Script/README.md

 Restart GIMP and the plugin will show up under File->Create.

 ## Todo
-Develop for next version of GIMP\
+Develop for next version of GIMP.\
-Make installation easier.
+Make installation easier.\
 Make this todo thing better.

 ## License